vapoursynth/vapoursynth/doc/functions/audio/shufflechannels.rst

    The argument *channels_in* controls which of the input clips' channels to use and takes a channel constants as its argument.
-Specifying a non-existent channel is an error.
+Specifying a non-existent channel is an error, with one exception: *FRONT_LEFT* (channel 0) always resolves to the input clip's first channel regardless of that clip's actual layout.
+This allows a mono clip of any single channel to be addressed as *FRONT_LEFT*, which is what makes the "merge two mono clips" example below work.
 If more *channels_in* than *clips* values are specified then the last clip in the *clips* list is reused as a source.
    In addition to the channel constant it's also possible to specify the nth channel by using negative numbers.

    The output channel mapping is determined by *channels_out* and corresponds to the input channel order.
 The number of *channels_out* entries must be the same as the